Thursday, February 21, 2019 / by Joe Goldsberry

 Home values are no longer appreciating annually at a rate of 6-7%.
 However, they have still increased by more than 4% over the last year.
 Of the 100 experts reached for the latest Home Price Expectation Survey, 94 said home values would continue to appreciate through 2019.
 It will just occur at a lower rate.

-Many are concerned that lending institutions a ...
+Many are concerned that lending institutions are again easing standards to a lev. ...

 Tuesday, August 8, 2017 / by Joe Goldsberry